vectordotdev/vector/website/docs/reference/transforms/geoip.md

 ### source

 The field name that contains the IP address.
 This field should contain a valid IPv4 or IPv6 address.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>